-- Discuss the feasibility of conducting a focused research project with your faculty adviser/mentor
+- Discuss the feasibility of conducting a focused research project with your faculty advisor/mentor.

 Tip 10: Disseminate your results

-Once you conducted your project, make sure to share the results.
+Once you conduct your project, make sure to share the results.
 This could be in the form of a paper, poster, or talk.
 Check out the following: